erikjan22/Scalable-Slack-cluster/README.md

 When the setup is completed, there are several actions which can be performed through a Flask application.
 This application should be started in one terminal window with the command _python3 flask_app.py_.
 The options below can than be executed by running the respective command from another terminal window.
 Be aware that most of the relevant information to the user, as well as some prompts, is presented in the first (Flask) window.

-`curl http://127.0.0.1:5000/SparkCluster/setup` : Set up a new cluster (one node which functions as Spark master and also includes one Spark slave)
+- `curl http://127.0.0.1:5000/SparkCluster/setup` : Set up a new cluster, which creates one node which functions as Spark master and as the first Spark slave

-`curl http://127.0.0.1:5000/SparkCluster/upscaling?number=1` : Add one (or more) node(s) to an existing Spark cluster
+- `curl http://127.0.0.1:5000/SparkCluster/upscaling?number=1` : Add one (or more) node(s) to an existing Spark cluster

-`curl http://127.0.0.1:5000/SparkCluster/downscaling?number=1` : Remove one (or more) node(s) from the Spark cluster
+- `curl http://127.0.0.1:5000/SparkCluster/downscaling?number=1` : Remove one (or more) node(s) from the Spark cluster

-`curl http://127.0.0.1:5000/SparkCluster/destroycluster` : Destroy the entire cluster
+- `curl http://127.0.0.1:5000/SparkCluster/destroycluster` : Destroy the entire cluster and all its traces.

-`curl http://127.0.0.1:5000/SparkCluster/clusterinfo` : Retrieve information about the cluster
+- `curl http://127.0.0.1:5000/SparkCluster/clusterinfo` : Retrieve information about the cluster and print it in the terminal

 The script automatically adds the necessary security rules, which means it's possible to view the Spark cluster using the Web UI by filling the following address in your browser: _http://<publip ip of master node>:8080/_.

-# Improvements
+# Possible improvements

 Below you can find a list of improvements which can still be made: